 Link to utility & waste disposal rates page

 Taber residents enjoy high quality drinking water.
 Raw, untreated water is also available within the town, primarily for the major food processing industries, irrigation of the golf course and other green areas.
 The abundance of the clean water supply has supported Taber’s economy, primarily the food processing industry.
-Taber’s water supply originates from the Chin Reservoir & Barnwell Reservoir and is delivered to the Town by means of a gravity main and irrigation canals respectively.
+Taber’s water supply originates from the Chin Reservoir & Canal Building and is delivered to the Town by means of a gravity main from the canal and pumped from Chin.

 In 1998, the town added a pre-treatment D.A.F.
 (Dissolved Air Floatation) system which enables the water plant to reach full design capacity.
 Trunk facilities have been recently expanded to service residential growth west and north of Taber.
 A further expansion of servicing is planned to accommodate industrial development north of 64th Avenue.
 As the town continues to grow, updated engineering reports are commissioned to ensure the efficiency of the existing system and to plan for future expansions.

 The Town’s Waste Water Treatment Facility was constructed in the early 1980’s and is sized for a population of 18,000.
 The plant is located in the extreme northerly portion of the Town, and was updated in 2008 to a BNR plant.

 The Town also operates an industrial aerated lagoon plant for industrial effluent.
 Treated effluent can be diverted to the lagoon system to supply the irrigation system for five-quarter sections of farmland.